-The Armv8-R AArch64 software stack is provided through the v8r64 repository.
-The v8r64 repository provides a Yocto Project compatible layer - meta-armv8r64-extras - with target platform (fvp-baser-aemv8r64) extensions for Armv8-R AArch64.
+The Armv8-R AArch64 Software Stack is provided through the GitLab repository: https://gitlab.arm.com/automotive-and-industrial/v8r64.
+The v8r64 repository provides a Yocto Project compatible layer - meta-armv8r64-extras - with target platform fvp-baser-aemv8r64 extensions for Armv8-R AArch64.
 Currently this layer extends the fvp-baser-aemv8r64 machine definition from the meta-arm-bsp layer in the meta-arm repository.

-The following diagram illustrates the layers which are integrated in the software stack, which are further expanded below.
+The following diagram illustrates the layers which are integrated in the Software Stack, which are further expanded below.